netobserv/netobserv-ebpf-agent/docs/config.md

   you actually need to set the `CACHE_MAX_FLOWS` and/or `MESSAGE_MAX_FLOW_ENTRIES`
 * `KAFKA_BATCH_SIZE` (default: `1048576`).
 Limit of the maximum size of a request in bytes before being sent to a Kafka partition.
-* `KAFKA_ASYNC` (default: `true`).
-If `true`, the message writing process will never block.
-It also means that errors are ignored since the caller will not receive the returned value.
 * `KAFKA_COMPRESSION` (default: `none`).
 Compression codec to be used to compress messages.
 Accepted
   values: `none`, `gzip`, `snappy`, `lz4`, `zstd`.
 * `KAFKA_ENABLE_TLS` (default: false).
 If `true`, enable TLS encryption for Kafka messages.
 The following settings are used only when TLS is enabled: